-19 Review draft CFP based on results of consultation with TAC (GT) 20 Submit CFP to PMC/SIRFF for approval (GT) 21 Modify CFP, if necessary, based on PMC/SIRFF decision.
-(GT) 22 Publish CFP and related grant materials.
-Final Draft of CFP (GT), (PETI) B. SUI MMARY PROPOSAL REVIEW PROCESS 1000 23 Collect summary proposals Summary (GT) 23 Conect summary proposais proposals submissions record 24 Acknowledge Receipt, in writing to the applicant, and provide an overview to the applicant of the next steps in the grant decision making process.
-Letter of acknowledgeme nt (GT) 25 Post the number of applications received, on the website.
-Link of post (GT), (PETI) 26 Proposals are reviewed internally by DOE staff and comments communicated to the applicant via a review sheet.
-Evaluation report, review sheets DOE Technica Officers 27 Applicant addresses the issues identified among the comments of the reviewer.
-Review sheets, amended proposal Applicant 28 Issues satisfactorily addressed by the applicant Evaluation report, review sheets Applicant 29 Submit proposals with review sheets for review by the Evaluation Committee (EC) Evaluation report, review sheets (GT) 30 Reviewed by EC Report from the EC EC 31 Receive and review evaluations from the (EC) Report from the EC GT 32 Prepare evaluation report, including preliminary decision on awarding of small grant.
-Evaluation Report (GT) 33 Submit revised evaluation report to TAC for review Evaluation Report (GT) 34 Evaluation report reviewed by TAC TAC meeting minutes (TAC) 35 Review evaluation report, based on advice of the TAC Evaluation Report (GT) 36 Submit evaluation report to the Director, including recommendations for awards.
-Evaluation Report (GT) 37 Director presents final recommendations to the PMC/SIRFF Evaluation Report Director 38 The PMC makes final recommendations to either i) approve, ii) rework, or iii) decline proposals PMC decision PMC 39 Chair of the PMC/SIRFF sends a final list of recommended projects, in order of priority, to the SIRF Fund Board.
-List of recommended projects PMC
+19 Review draft CFP based on results of consultation with TAC cc) (GT) 20 Submit CFP to PMC/SIRFF for approval (GT) 21 Modify CFP, if necessary, based on PMC/SIRFF decision. ~~ (GT) 22 Publish CFP and related grant materials.
+Final Draft of CFP (GT), (PETI) 3.
+SU MMARY PROPOSAL REVIEW PROCESS 23 Collect summary proposals Summary (GT) 23 Conect summary proposals proposals (01) submissions record 24 Acknowledge Receipt, in writing to the applicant, Letter of (GT) 24 and provide an overview to the applicant of the next acknowledgeme steps in the grant decision making process. nt 25 Post the number of applications received, on the Link of post (GT), 23 Post the number of applications received, on the website.
+LINK OF POST (GT), (PETI) 26 Proposals are reviewed internally by DOE staff and Evaluation DOE 20 comments communicated to the applicant via a report, review Technica review sheet. sheets Officers 07 Applicant addresses the issues identified among the SARANCE SCAN LARS 27 Applicant addresses the issues identified among the comments of the reviewer.
+Review sheets, Applican comments of the reviewer. amended 20 proposal 28 Issues satisfactorily addressed by the applicant Evaluation Applican report, review 20 Submit proposals with review sheets for review by sheets Evaluation (07) 29 (GT) the Evaluation Committee (EC) report, review 20 sheets Report from the FO 30 Reviewed by EC EC EC 31 Receive and review evaluations from the (EC) Report from the GT 51 Receive and review evaluations from the (EC) EC GI 32 Prepare evaluation report, including preliminary Evaluation (GT) 34 decision on awarding of small grant.
+Report 33 Submit revised evaluation report to TAC for review Evaluation (GT) 55 Sublint revised evaluation report to TAC for review Report (01) 34 Evaluation report reviewed by TAC TAC meeting (TAC) 54 Evaluation report reviewed by TAC minutes (IAC) 35 Review evaluation report, based on advice of the Evaluation (GT) 55 TAC Report 36 Submit evaluation report to the Director, including Evaluation (GT) 30 recommendations for awards.
+Report 37 Director presents final recommendations to the Evaluation Director 51 PMC/SIRFF Report Director 38 The PMC makes final recommendations to either i) PMC decision PMC 30 approve, ii) rework, or iii) decline proposals PIMO decision PIVIC 20 Chair of the PMC/SIRFF sends a final list of Tistaf DN 4C 39 List of PMC recommended projects, in order of priority, to the recommended SIRF Fund Board. projects